Best Practices

 Even before having a full conservation plan, there are simple steps that any team can implement:

-To conclude: conservation is deciding well, ahead of time
+To conclude: conservation is making informed decisions, in time

 Preventive conservation is not a luxury.
 It’s a smarter, more cost-effective, and longer-lasting way to care for collections.